Circumcision versus Lack of Circumcision

 • Is associated with 3-fold higher risk of inflammation and infection of the skin of the penis.
 This includes balanitis (inflammation of the glans), posthitis (inflammation of the foreskin), balanoposthitis (inflammation of glans and foreskin), phimosis (inability to retract the foreskin) and paraphimosis (constriction of the penis by a tight foreskin that will not return after retraction).
 Up to 18% of uncircumcised boys will develop one of these by 8 years of age, whereas all are unknown or much rarer in the circumcised.
 Risk of balanoposthitis = 1 in 6.
 Obstruction to urine flow = 1 in 1050.
 Risk of these is even higher in diabetic men.

-• Means increased risk of problems that may necessitate 1 in 10 older children and men requiring circumcision later in life, when the cost is 10 times higher, the procedure is less convenient, and the cosmetic result can be lesser, as stitches or tissue glue are required, as compared with circumcisions done in infancy.
+• Means increased risk of problems that may necessitate 1 in 10 older children and men requiring circumcision later in life, when the cost is 10 times higher, the procedure is less convenient, and the cosmetic result can be not as good, as stitches or tissue glue are required, as compared with circumcisions done in infancy.

 • Is the biggest risk factor for heterosexually-acquired AIDS virus infection in men.
 2 to 8-times higher risk by itself, and even higher when lesions from STIs are added in.
 Risk per exposure = 1 in 300.